abhiyan007/HoneyShield/README.md

 # 🛡 HoneyShield

 A multi-port deception honeypot I built for my Windows machine after getting tired of not knowing who was probing my network.
-It listens on 16 commonly attacked ports, captures everything attackers send (including credentials they try), looks up where they're from, and auto-blocks the persistent ones — all with a live web dashboard to watch it unfold in real time.
+It listens on 16 commonly attacked ports, captures everything attackers send (including credentials they try), looks up where they're from, and auto-blocks the persistent ones, all with a live web dashboard to watch it unfold in real time.

 ![Dashboard Preview](screenshots/dashboard.png)